 So you’ve got the robotic rhythm and them alien signs, and, of course, a girl.
 This one’s wearing a glass helmet and a black cloak.
 The image of her chair hitting the ground makes for perfect photography.
 But first: Let the robot speak, that alien television-looking thingy in front of her.
 They caught her, tied her up, forced her to watch that thing.
 Looking at her sideways, she looks like Death itself trapped in a corner.
 The thing has a name: The Infinity Prism (which actually exists!).
 An exact replica of today’s all-pervasive, yet fatal audio-visual paranoia.
 Undoubtedly sending out some Flume-tunes.
-And the dungeon they put her in… you’re like, damn, where can I buy this thing?
+And the dungeon they put her in … you’re like, damn, where can I buy this thing?
 It’s perfect for my freshly renovated basement downstairs.
 I would love to put a girl in there.
-Force her to listen to Flume, to see the light, the universal meaning of music… I’d be like, you see?
+Force her to listen to Flume, to see the light, the universal meaning of music … I’d be like, you see?
 You see now how to break free?
-Cause suddenly it’s there: she lifts up, as does her chair.
+Cause suddenly it’s there: She lifts up, as does her chair.
 Another perfect photograph.
 Caught up in her screen, as you are caught up in yours.
-Breaking free from all earthly matter, hypnotized by the Dreamachine-kind of screen.
+Breaking free from all earthly matter, hypnotised by the Dreamachine-kind of screen.
 She has discovered how to literally be caught up in music.
 How to, yes, vanish for a little while.
 And so have you.

 Director of MV: Toby & Pete